 Financial Aid & Grants

 If the REECA program is right for you, don't let concerns about your ability to pay get in the way of applying.
 We work very hard to make the program affordable for all our students.
-Every REECA student receives at least some grant support, and many students receive full tuition and living expenses throughout the program.
+Most REECA students receive at least some grant support, and many students receive full tuition and living expenses throughout the program.

 - Full tuition and stipend for a student from the former Soviet Union